Yoxnear/PlanckStar.io/src/content/docs/Get started/customization.md

 Each component in this project is designed to be **easily customizable**, so you can adapt it to your brand, layout, or creative vision without hassle.

 You don’t need to dig through complex config files — all the customization happens **directly inside the components**.
+You can follow the instructions inside each component, marked with numbers like: ❶❷❸...

 ---

-## 🧩 Tailwind CSS Customization
+## Tailwind CSS Customization

 All UI elements are styled using [Tailwind CSS](https://tailwindcss.com).
 This means you can: